Attention!

 Is it okay to include an "author's note" at the end of a story?

 Sure.
 But we do recommend keeping it brief.
 A paragraph or two at most.
-We reserve the option to not include it in the publication.
+We reserve the option to not include it in the publication if we feel it is unnecessary.

 Do you accept advertising?

 It has been suggested to us that we should accept advertising, particularly from authors who want to advertise their books.
-However at this time we have decided to not bother with this extra time requirement.
-We don't even know what to charge for such a service.
+We don't even know what to charge for such a service, but we are open to discussing the idea.

 Do you accept retellings of fairy tales or fables?